-4.4 Developing policy
+4.4 Policy development

-Each employer develops and reviews its policy with respect to sustainable employability together with the employee representatives.
+Each employer develops and reviews its policy with respect to sustainable employability together with the employee representation.
 The important principle here is the employee's right to opportunities for personal development.
-In this policy, the employer pays extra attention to the development of and career guidance for older emplovees.
+In this policy, the employer pays extra attention to the development of and career guidance for the older employee.